kokofixcomputers/Jexactyl/README.md

 - Added coupon label in shop
 - Added coupon button in resources shop
 - Tell people to visit store front to create servers.
 (I was confused when i started using this.
 I didn't know to go to store front)
+- Show how much resources you have in buy resource page
 - MANY MORE!

 ## Why use Jexactyl?